"Event Planner" means a Member who requests to book an Engagement with an Act via the Site.

 The Site and Services comprise an online platform through which Acts may have Profiles and Event Planners may learn about and book the Acts directly.
-You understand and agree that FixTheMusic is not a party to any agreements entered into between Acts and Event Planners, nor is FixTheMusic an entertainment agent, broker or insurer.
+You understand and agree that FixTheMusic is not a party to any agreements entered into between Acts and Event Planners, nor is FixTheMusic a broker or insurer.
 We have no control over the conduct of Acts, Event Planners and other users of the Site and Services, and we disclaim all liability in this regard to the maximum extent permitted by law.

 You acknowledge and agree that, by accessing or using the Site or Services or by downloading or posting any content from or on the Site or through the Services, you are indicating that you have read, and that you understand and agree to be bound by these Terms, whether or not you have registered with the Site.
 If you accept or agree to these Terms on behalf of a company or other legal entity, you represent and warrant that you have the authority to bind that company or other legal entity to these Terms and, in such event, "you" and "your" will refer and apply to that company or other legal entity.

 By accepting an offer and entering into a contract with a customer, the Acts acknowledges that they are responsible for the legal status of their working activities.
 FixTheMusic will not be held responsible by either party for Acts who are restricted from working in the country an enquiry is posted or listed in.
 FixTheMusic recommends that both Acts and Event Planners carry out such checks as may be necessary to ensure that the fulfilment of an Engagement will not be in breach of any applicable laws.